gnunn1/tilix/README.md

 argument to the `install.sh` script (e.g : `./install.sh $HOME/.local` will install Tilix into `$HOME/.local`).
 However, this requires you to add your `$PREFIX/share`
 directory to your `$XDG_DATA_DIRS` environment variable.

-Note there is also support for meson, please see the wiki page on [meson](https://github.com/gnunn1/tilix/wiki/Building-with-Meson) for more information.
+Note there is also support for building with the Meson buildsystem, please see the wiki page on [Meson](https://github.com/gnunn1/tilix/wiki/Building-with-Meson) for more information.

-Support for autotools will be deprecated in favor of meson, for information on using autotools please see the wiki page [here](https://github.com/gnunn1/tilix/wiki/Building-with-Autotools).

 #### Build Dependencies